kassko/data-mapper/README.md

 ### Api details ###

-Normally, if you work with a framework wich integrates the component data-mapper, you can get a ResultBuilderFactory instance from a container.
+Normally, if you work with a framework which integrates the component data-mapper, you can get a ResultBuilderFactory instance from a container.
 For example, with Symfony framework, we can use the [kassko/data-mapper-bundle](https://github.com/kassko/data-mapper-bundle) which provides to the container a ResultBuilderFactory service.

 Otherwise you need to create it yourself.